danielbodnar/awesome-stars/README.md

 - [bigscience-workshop/petals](https://github.com/bigscience-workshop/petals) - 🌸 Run LLMs at home, BitTorrent-style.
 Fine-tuning and inference up to 10x faster than offloading
 - [AI4Finance-Foundation/FinGPT](https://github.com/AI4Finance-Foundation/FinGPT) - FinGPT: Open-Source Financial Large Language Models!
 Revolutionize 🔥    We release the trained model on HuggingFace.
 - [vllm-project/vllm](https://github.com/vllm-project/vllm) - A high-throughput and memory-efficient inference and serving engine for LLMs
+- [arc53/DocsGPT](https://github.com/arc53/DocsGPT) - GPT-powered chat for documentation, chat with your documents
 - [replicate/cog](https://github.com/replicate/cog) - Containers for machine learning
 - [SuperDuperDB/superduperdb](https://github.com/SuperDuperDB/superduperdb) - 🔮 SuperDuperDB: Bring AI to your database!
 Build, deploy and manage any AI application directly with your existing data infrastructure, without moving your data.
 Including streaming inference, scalabl
 - [cvat-ai/cvat](https://github.com/cvat-ai/cvat) - Annotate better with CVAT, the industry-leading data engine for machine learning.
 Used and trusted by teams at any scale, for data of any scale.